FifthCircleStudios/FCS-Public-Properietary-Licenses/FCS-Proprietary-License.md

 8. Governing Law

-This License shall be governed by and construed in accordance with the laws of the State of [Insert State], without regard to its conflict of law principles.
+This License shall be governed by and construed in accordance with the laws of the State of Tennessee, without regard to its conflict of law principles.

 9. Entire Agreement